 Part of this assessment requires you to find at least two artefacts you are interested in discussing in your assessment.
 Here are some suggested resources for you to explore.

 Galleries and museums offer a wide selection of artworks and artefacts in a range of mediums including - images, paintings, sculptures, film, fashion, and more.
-See the list of galleries and museums in the Find and attribute images for your work document.
+See the list of galleries and museums in the Find and attribute images for your work document (PDF, 238 KB).

-For a complete list of Art image databases that the library subscribes to, see the Art Images database tab.
+For a complete list of Art image databases that the Library subscribes to, see the Art images databases tab.

 The Student Engagement Unit is offering free online academic skills workshops which are designed to help you understand assignment types, assignment writing, and referencing.